ckeditor/ckeditor5/docs/getting-started/index.md

 ## Legacy installation methods

 Before version <!-- UPDATE to proper version -->4x.x.x, CKEditor&nbsp;5 used different installation methods.
 If, for whatever reason, you wish to use these older versions &ndash; while it is not advised &ndash; you can have a look at the {@link getting-started/legacy-getting-started/quick-start legacy installation guides}.

+**Related links**

+* {@link features/index Features} &ndash; Learn more about the CKEditor&nbsp;5 features.
+* {@link tutorials/index CKEditor&nbsp;5 tutorials} &ndash; Follow these easy guides to tailor the editor to your needs.
+* {@link framework/index CKEditor&nbsp;5 Framework} &ndash; Learn how to work with CKEditor&nbsp;5 Framework, customize it, create your own plugins or custom editors, change the UI, or even bring your own UI to the editor.
+* {@link updating/updating-ckeditor-5 Updating CKEditor&nbsp;5} &ndash; Find out how to keep you installation up-to-date at all times.
+* {@link examples/index Examples} &ndash; Try live demos of available predefined builds and custom solutions.